Frequently Asked Questions

-International tuition generally includes tuition, room and board, transportation, all meals including a 1,000 dollar cafeteria meal plan for school lunches, insurance, all course fees, the cost of most standard student life activities, and access to the ESL program.
+International tuition generally includes tuition, room and board, transportation, all meals including a 1,000 dollar cafeteria meal plan for school lunches, insurance, all course fees, the cost of many student life activities, and access to the ESL program.

 When is international tuition due?

-A 5,000 USD non-refundable tuition deposit is due within 2 weeks of receiving your admissions decision.
+A 5,000 USD non-refundable tuition deposit ($10,000 USD for students applying from Mainland China) is due within 2 weeks of receiving your admissions decision.
 The remainder of tuition is due July 1st.